kallaway/100-days-of-code/log.md

 **Thoughts**: Structuring the resume data in JSON format has thought me about the advantages of managing data in object literal notation in Javascript.

 **Link(s) to work**: [frontend-nanodegree-resume](https://github.com/akarsh/frontend-nanodegree-resume)

+## Day 1: 03 January, 2018

+**Today's Progress**: I worked further on the resume project and updated the contacts section.

+**Thoughts**: The append and prepend methods in JQuery has been tricky in the resume project.
+I finished the resume project today.

+**Link(s) to work**: [frontend-nanodegree-resume](https://github.com/akarsh/frontend-nanodegree-resume)